TrueFiEng/useDApp/packages/core/README.md

 # useDapp

-Framework for creating Dapp on Ethereum with React.
+Framework for Ethereum Dapps on React.
-Easy.
+Easy to learn for developer.
+Robust experience for user.
 Secure.
 Testable.
 Extendable.

-## Challenge
+## Problem

-Writing Dapps comes with its own set of challenges and good practices:
+A Dapp is a bit different animal than a typical web application.

+A Dapp designed with **user experience** in mind will:
-- refresh UI after each new block arrival
+🔄 refresh after a new block arrives
-- work in two modes: read-only (without wallet connected) and read/write (with wallet connected)
-- keep track of transactions status and inform a user when it is successfully mined or fails
-- work with different wallets (Metamask, Formatic, Authereum) and networks (mainnet and testnets) and handle these changes nicely

-With all that in mind, we want our Dapps to be easy to test and extend, built with high-pace development and security in mind.
+📺 work in view mode before connecting a wallet
+✅ show the status of the current transactions
+🛅 and more :)

+A Dapp designed with **developer experience** in mind will:
+🧪 work on both mainnet and testnets
+🛡️ be error proof and easy to test
+🍼 be easy to develop and extend
+🧰 and much more...

+These used to make writing quality DApps somewhat challenging, but no more with useDapp.

 ## Solution

-**useDapp** utilises best **React**, **Ethereum** and **testing** practices:
+**useDapp** combines the best practices of **React**, **Ethereum** and programing in general:

-- use react hooks to communicate with the blockchain
-- components automatically refresh on a new block
-- multiple contract calls are combined into a single multi-call
-- extend with custom hooks
+🧱 uses react hooks as your primary building ingredient 🚅 refreshes components automatically on each block if needed 🛒 combines multiple blockchain calls into a single multicall 📚 extends easily with custom hooks
-- write integration tests for components and blockchain with ease
+🎚️ tests integration of UI and blockchain easily

 ## Example